What travel insurance do I need when visiting Greece ?

 Shops in the cities and large stores are generally open from 9am to 8pm (or even 9pm).
-In small towns and remote neighbourhoods, shops may close their doors at 3pm or take a break between 2.30 and 5.30pm.
+In small towns and remote neighborhoods, shops may close their doors at 3pm or take a break between 2.30 and 5.30pm.

-The Greek National Day (Ohi/Oxi Day) takes place on 28th October, which is therefore a holiday.
+The Greek National Day (Ohi/Oxi Day) takes place on 28th October, which is, therefore, a holiday.

-Greece observes daylight saving time
+Greece observes daylight saving time.